 How Active CCTV Supports Staff Training

-At Active CCTV, we don’t just install your cameras and walk away.
+We don’t just install your cameras and walk away.
 As part of our tailored installation packages, we offer:

 - On-site staff training sessions during installation